vahidk/EffectiveTensorflow/README.md

     return c
 ```

 So far we discussed the good part of broadcasting.
 But what’s the ugly part you may ask?
-Implicit assumptions make debugging hard to do.
+Implicit assumptions almost always make debugging harder to do.
 Consider the following example:

 ```python
 a = tf.constant([[1.], [2.]])